vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 *kevalaṁ nādarūpeṇa uttarottarayojanaṁ * /

-*śabalākārake devi tṛ tīye dvādaśīkalā * //173//
+*śabalākārake devi tṛtīye dvādaśīkalā * //173//

 This fi rst part of the *japa* is to proceed as follows: The adept is to imagine that along his *suṣumnā* are tiered the nine constituent *cakras* of the *śrīcakra* \(from its square outside part to the central triangle\), each associated with one of the nine *cakras* of his yogic imaginal body, from the *mūlādhāra* to the *dvādaśānta* .
 Going upward along this axis, the *kuṇḍ alinī* is conceived of as being threefold.
 Its lower part, from *mūlādhāra*